carpentries/instructor-training/episodes/23-introductions.md

 > 	1. Clarify learning objectives and expectations
 > 	1. Set the tone for the workshop
 > 2. Return to your groups of 2 or 3 and each give 2 minutes of your introduction.
 (5-6 min)
-> 3. After each introduction, provide 2-3 minutes of feedback.
+> 3. After each introduction, briefly share feedback, reserving extensive discussion for after all have had a turn to present.
 >
-> This exercise will take 15-25 minutes depending on whether time is included for feedback or not.
+> This exercise will take about 15 minutes.
 {: .challenge}

 ## The Art of a Smooth Landing